archie222222/archieapa/README.md

-# Archie A. Apa — Portfolio
+# Archie A. Apa — Profile

 This repository contains a Jekyll-based portfolio website built from the AcademicPages / Minimal Mistakes theme.

 ## Summary

-- **Purpose:** personal portfolio and publications site for Archie A. Apa.
+- **Purpose:** personal projects and publications site for Archie A. Apa.
 - **Tech:** Jekyll, Ruby, GitHub Pages-compatible, with optional Docker development environment.

 ## Repository highlights